A great landing page can mean the difference between having zero, 100 or even 1,000 new leads and sales a day for your business.

 Landing pages are single pages that focus on a specific topic or campaign that entices people to buy a product or service.
 Implementing landing page design best practices increases conversions on your site.

-Step 1: outline your offer and campaign.
+1. Outline your offer and campaign.

 Powerful copy is key to a great landing page.

 First, create an outline and decide what you want to focus on.
 List the offer and campaign, then think about the page basics.

 If you had a vintage t-shirt company, for instance, and wanted to promote a 50% off bundle sale for Instagram users, your offer might be “50% off all vintage tee bundles of five shirts or more” and your campaign would be a paid Instagram campaign.

 Knowing your offer and audience can help you to create highly-targeted copy.
 A user who is learning about your company from an Instagram ad differs to one who hears about it from word-of-mouth or through a Google search.

 In our example, Instagram users are scrolling through Instagram, they aren’t searching for vintage shirts to buy, unlike someone who’s Googling “vintage t-shirts for sale.”